codi0/fstage/README.md

 	Fstage.env.parseReq(req)  //re-processes environment vars based on an IncomingMessage request object (nodejs)

-	Fstage.importr(modulePath, opts = {})  //returns a promise of exports for an es6 module import Fstage.ready(modules, callback)  //load modules and execute callback when loading complete
+	Fstage.importr(modulePath, opts = {})  //returns a promise of exports for an es6 module import Fstage.importMap(dependencies = {})  //creates an import map of core modules and user-defined dependencies Fstage.ready(modules, callback)  //load modules and execute callback when loading complete

 (2) UTILS